What is Installation Art? (5 Examples of Art Installations That Stimulate the Senses)

 3. The effects of pollution through simulated scents: Pollution Pods

 To raise awareness about the declining air quality of cities around the globe, artist Michael Pinsky collaborated with Climart to construct six geodesic domes, each one simulating the smell of a different city’s air.
 Following a progressive path, participants are exposed to the scent of cities with increasingly worse air quality.
-Unlike the cities they represent, the smells that visitors will experience aren’t caused by pollution but a mix of carefully curated fragrances.
+Unlike the cities they represent, the smells visitors will experience aren’t caused by pollution but a mix of carefully curated fragrances.

 interactive-art-installations-color-factory